 Have a question?
 Need advice or support for a GSS related matter?
 Email us!

 Do you want to put something on this website?
-We welcome all sorts of different content, from vacancies to blogs, events and news items.
+We welcome all sorts of different content, from vacancies to blog posts, events and news items.
 As long as you think members of the GSS would be interested in it, we’re willing to consider it!

 Please see our instructions on requesting to upload content on the GSS website.